gopi-suvanam/scribbler/README.md

 ## Use cases
 1. For trying new libraries for testing and building
-2. For building reproducable research and sharing the results with others
+2. For building reproducible research and sharing the results with others

 ## Not to be used for:
 1. Production use cases